InFact-coop/BlueCross/README.md

 > This would be formally decided following the user testing and during a sprint planning meeting :+1:

+### MVP :bulb:
+Following the presentation it seems that the most appropriate form of _*"MVP"*_ would be an app specifically people who want ot __rehome their dogs using the Blue Cross service__.
+Therefore leaving the communication with potential new owners to a later stage in the development.
+In order to get the MVP functional we would need to:
+* Have a backend!
+To collect the data and pass this on the BX in a useful and readable way
+* Make the product able to function on all screen sizes and types
+* Incorporate accessibility protocols
+* Introduce error handling for when things go wrong or users don't input the correct data
+* Live video stream and ability to re-take the video/photos
+* A page for the current owner to review their profile and recieve confirmation of their application
+* Any feedback that comes up in user testing!

+_*This is a non-exhaustive list*_

+:sparkles:

 ### Product Feedback ... :arrows_counterclockwise:
 ...